VMFA’S CURIOSITY CAMPS FOR 3–5 YEAR OLDS

-On the first day of class, campers should bring an extra set of clothes complete with a shirt, pants, underclothes, and socks.
-The extra set of clothes will be stored in your child’s cubby for the duration of the camp.
+Campers should bring an extra set of clothes complete with a shirt, shorts/pants, underclothes, and socks.
+These will be stored in your child’s cubby for the duration of the camp.

 WHERE TO PARK

-Allow ample time to park, walk to the building, and check in before the start of camp, especially on the first day.
+Allow ample time to park, walk in, and check in before the start of camp.
 The VMFA Parking Deck is free for members and free for the first 30 minutes for nonmembers; after that, it is $6 to park for the day.
 You may also choose free parking along the street.